 - Create a Tennis Ball Muffin Tray Puzzle

-Take and old muffin tray, set a treat at the bottom of one of the muffin cups and place tennis balls in all the spaces.
+Take an old muffin tray, set a treat at the bottom of one of the muffin cups, and place tennis balls in all the spaces.
 By engaging your dog’s sense of smell and natural curiosity, your dog will be thrilled with this treasure-hunt game.

 - Give Your Dog an Interactive Feeder Toy